Codecademy/docs/content/kotlin/concepts/strings/terms/removeSuffix/removeSuffix.md

   - 'paths/computer-science'
 ---

-The **`removeSuffix()`** method in Kotlin is used to remove a specified suffix from a string if it is present.The `removeSuffix()` method returns a new `string` with the specified suffix removed if it exists.
+The **`.removeSuffix()`** method in Kotlin is used to remove a specified suffix from a string if it is present.
+The `.removeSuffix()` method returns a new string with the specified suffix removed if it exists.
 If the original string does not end with the specified suffix, the method returns the original string unchanged.

 ## Syntax